 Explores a phenomenon and makes discoveries.
-Basic science is essential as it forms the foundation upon which translational research and clinical trials are built on.
+Basic science is essential as it forms the foundation of translational research and clinical trials.
 Basic science guides translational research by providing a better understanding of the phenomenon that is dysfunctional in various conditions.
-After all, how can one hope to fix a problem they don’t understand in the first place?
+After all, how can one hope to fix a problem that we don’t understand in the first place?

-Takes what has been executed in the lab and makes it useful for people in everyday life.
+Takes lab results and makes it useful for people in everyday life.
 Within clinical contexts, translational research explores why and how interventions work.
-This knowledge is in turn used to establish whether or not an intervention should be tested in a clinical trial (it can include what is known as pre-clinical trials).
+This knowledge is then used to establish whether or not an intervention should be tested in a clinical trial (it can include what is known as pre-clinical trials).

 Formal tests to determine the efficacy of an intervention, usually involving collaboration between a research team and practicing clinicians.
 These studies are often the basis upon which physicians will make decisions about a patient’s treatments.